 Using rectified tile is not necessarily better than using non-rectified tile.
 It is simply a different type of tile that can offer an appealing look for your floor.
 Here are two great reasons why rectified tile can provide an eye-catching enhancement to your favorite rooms.

 Since the size and corners of rectified tiles are consistent, the installer can place the tiles closer to each other.
 The close positioning of these tiles allows for much narrower grout lines between the tiles.
 As a result, the closeness of the tiles and that thin grout line can produce an almost seamless appearance.

 Using luxurious larger tiles

 Rectified tile comes in larger sizes, and typically 12 by 12 inches will be the smallest size option.
 Larger tiles are an attractive design option on their own, adding an elegant upscale feel to any room.
 A bonus is that since you need fewer tiles for a given space, there are fewer grout lines anyway, and the seamless look is automatically enhanced.
 Large, rectified tile can also be used to make a smaller space feel bigger!

 Other benefits of this larger size tile can be less total grout material cost required for the floor space and faster installation because there are few tiles to lay.
 The larger size does mean that the best area for rectified tile is where the substrate or sub-flooring is entirely flat.
 In addition to the close fit, a level fit will assure minimal shadowing caused by different tile heights.

 Find your perfect tile flooring, whether you choose rectified tiles or not.
-Our flooring experts at our Elite Flooring and Interiors Inc showroom in La Grange, NC are ready to answer your rectified tile questions and show you all your exciting tile options.
+Our flooring experts at our Elite Flooring and Interiors Inc showroom in Winterville, NC are ready to answer your rectified tile questions and show you all your exciting tile options.